 Hyaluronic Acid for Different Skin Types

-Hyaluronic acid is versatile and suitable for all skin typesOpens in a new tab., but its benefits can vary depending on your skin’s specific needs.
+Hyaluronic acid is versatile and suitable for all skin types, but its benefits can vary depending on your skin’s specific needs.

 Oily Skin

-For oily skinOpens in a new tab., hyaluronic acid provides hydration without adding oil, making it a great option for maintaining balance and preventing overproduction of sebum.
+For oily skin, hyaluronic acid provides hydration without adding oil, making it a great option for maintaining balance and preventing overproduction of sebum.

 Dry Skin